Evomatic/Pomopod/README.md

-"This was created during my time as a student at Code Chrysalis."
+This was created during my time as a student at Code Chrysalis.

 # Pomopod - an app based on the pomodoro study technique, that helps to keep you focus while you study